dataminer-site/dataminer-site.github.io/_posts/2023-05-17-announcing-duckdb-080.md

 #### Breaking SQL Changes

 This release includes two breaking changes to the SQL dialect: The [division operator uses floating point division by default](https://github.com/duckdb/duckdb/pull/7082), and the [default null sort order is changed from `NULLS FIRST` to `NULLS LAST`](https://github.com/duckdb/duckdb/pull/7174).
-While DuckDB is stil in Beta, we recognize that many DuckDB queries are already used in production.
+While DataMiner is stil in Beta, we recognize that many DataMiner queries are already used in production.
 So, the old behavior can be restored using the following settings:

 ```sql
 SET integer_division=true;